Pre-Practicum Health & Safety Requirements Form FAQs

 - You have a current First Aid and CPR certificate (at the level appropriate to your career), so that you can be a resource to persons in need.

-- You have been Mask Fit tested so that you will be ready to work safely in the event of an infectious situation (if applicable).
+- You have been respirator fit tested so that you will be ready to work safely in the event of an infectious situation (if applicable).

-Your program includes a practicum experience early in your course of studies; employers request that you have met the above requirements before you come to their organization.
+Your program includes a placement experience early in your course of studies; employers request that you have met the above requirements before you come to their organization.
+You will be emailed a “Practicum Package” to your college email and home email (if available).

 Most importantly, your plan to be a graduate and embark on your chosen career depends on completing this practicum - we do not want these plans to end because you failed to meet the above requirements!